Mohamedmxz/MIT-ELO2-/README.md

 ## Author

-Developed individually as part of the **MIT Emerging Talent - Collaborative Data Science Projects (CDSP)** program.
+Developed individually as part of the **MIT Emerging Talent** program.